codurance/azure_functions_playground/README.md

 * https://shellmonger.com/2016/10/31/creating-and-debugging-azure-functions-locally/
 * http://gregshackles.com/getting-started-with-azure-functions-and-f/ + https://github.com/gshackles/facemoji
+* https://github.com/Azure/azure-webjobs-sdk-script - this is the engine used to run Azure Functions.
+It's a layer above WebJobs

 Functions can be triggered on many different kinds of [events](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview).
 For the acceptance tests all of these types of events seem to be externally triggerable without much effort.